 SHARE THIS INFORMATION WITH YOUR COMMUNITY!!!

 Find out if there are other schools and programs celebrating Universal Children’s Day.
-Send all your information to firstname.lastname@example.org so that she can put them on OMEP-USA’s Universal Children’s Day Information page.
+Don’t forget to send in your information to shared our Universal Children’s Day page.

 Other web sites: